pcal43/fastback/docs/native-git.md

 Start the world.
 In the console type

 ```
-/backup enable
+/backup init
 ```

-as normal and then
+If fastback can find native git installed on your machine, it will enable it.
+If not, it's recommended that you install it *before doing a backup* and then run

 ```
 /backup set native-git enabled